Tetrads in SU(3) X SU(2) X U(1) Yang-Mills geometrodynamics: Abstract

 \section{Abstract}

 The relationship between gauge and gravity amounts to understanding underlying new geometrical local structures.
-These structures are new tetrads specially devised for Yang-Mills theories, Abelian and Non-Abelian in four-dimensional Lorentzian spacetimes.
+These structures are new tetrads specially devised for Yang-Mills theories, Abelian and Non-Abelian in four-dimensional Lorentzian curved spacetimes.
 In the present manuscript a new tetrad is introduced for the Yang-Mills $SU(3) \times SU(2) \times U(1)$ formulation.
-These new tetrads establish a link between local groups of gauge transformations and local groups of spacetime transformations.
+These new tetrads establish a link between local groups of gauge transformations and local groups of spacetime transformations that we previously called LB1 and LB2.
 New theorems are proved regarding isomorphisms between local internal $SU(3) \times SU(2) \times U(1)$ groups and local tensor products of spacetime LB1 and LB2 groups of transformations.
+These new tetrads define at every point in spacetime two orthogonal planes that we called blades or planes one and two.
+These are the local planes of covariant diagonalization of the stress-energy tensor.
+These tetrads are gauge dependent.
+Tetrad local gauge transformations leave the tetrads inside the local original planes without leaving them.
+These local tetrad gauge transformations enable the possibility to connect local gauge groups Abelian or non-Abelian with local groups of tetrad transformations.
+On the local plane one, the Abelian group $U(1)$ of gauge transformations was already proved to be isomorphic to the tetrad local group of transformations LB1, for example.
+LB1 is $SO(1,1)$ plus two different kinds of discrete transformations.
+On the local orthogonal plane two $U(1)$ is isomorphic to LB2 which is just $SO(2)$.
+That is, we proved that LB1 is isomorphic to $SO(2)$ which is a remarkable result since a non-compact group plus two discrete transformations is isomorphic to a compact group.
+These new tetrads have displayed manifestly and non-trivially the coupling between Yang-Mills fields and gravity.
 The new tetrads and the stress-energy tensor allow for the introduction of three new local gauge invariant objects.
-Using these new gauge invariant objects and in addition a new general local duality transformation, a new algorithm for the gauge invariant diagonalization of the Yang-Mills stress-energy tensor is developed.
+Using these new gauge invariant objects and in addition a new general local duality transformation, a new algorithm for the gauge invariant diagonalization of the Yang-Mills stress-energy tensor is developed as an application.
+This is a paper about grand Standard Model gauge theories - General Relativity gravity unification and grand group unification in four-dimensional curved Lorentzian spacetimes.